RTEMS/rtems-docs/posix-compliance/standards.md

 The C23 Programming Language standard introduces new language features and multiple new functions in the Standard C Library.

+The C23 Programming Language standard includes changes to both the core programming language and the Standard C Library.
+C23 adds two new header files: <stdbit.h> and <stdckdint.h>.
+It also adds optional support for IEEE-754 binary and decimal floating-point arithmetic.
+The required FPU support for these is not usually present in CPUs used in embedded systems.

 The Open Group FACE Consortium (<https://www.opengroup.org/face>) has defined four POSIX profiles targetting the avionics application domain.
 The FACE Technical Standard has been through multiple revisions